-And just because an applicant has bad credit doesn’t mean it’s the end of the road.
+If you’re worried, bad credit history doesn’t mean the end of the road.
 Take a look at the sections below to learn more about this process and what you can do to pass an apartment credit check:

 Why Do Landlords Require an Apartment Credit Check?

 Though it may seem like overkill considering all of the other documents required in a rental application, the credit check is actually one of the most important parts of a tenant’s background information.
 Credit checks are a standard piece of almost any rental application in the U.S. Maintaining a property is very expensive, and finding new tenants is a stressful and time-consuming process.

 By doing thorough background research upfront, landlords are ensuring that they find responsible, financially-stable tenants who will be able to pay rent on time each month.
 Otherwise, landlords and tenants might find themselves in the middle of eviction proceedings, which is a headache for everyone involved!

 What Information is Included on a Credit Check for Rental Applications?

 Most landlords or property management companies will partner with one of the three major U.S. credit bureaus: TransUnion, Experian, or Equifax.
 These rental application and credit checks actually reveal much more about a prospective tenant than just their credit score with the goal of discovering any suspicious financial activity in their background.
 Rental credit checks will allow landlords to view tenant information such as: